zverok/lmsa/README.md

 ### On multiple mentees

-* I am willing to accept as many mentees as would be willing to join, I have a lot of experience on multitask mentoring.
+* I am willing to accept as many mentees as there would be joining, I have a lot of experience on multitasking while mentoring.
-* If there are several people starting to work on the same project, it should work as a regular OSS collaboration: the more visible you presence is (communication in Gitter, project issues and so on), the more probable that everything will work well.
-But just because you said "OK, I'll do something in a few weeks" 3 monthes ago, the project is not "booked" by you exclusively.
+* If several people are starting to work on the same project, it should work as a regular OSS collaboration: the more visible you presence is (communication in Gitter, project issues and so on), the more probable that everything will work well.
+But just because you said "OK, I'll do something in a few weeks" 3 months ago, the project is not "booked" by you exclusively.
 * Conflicts happen.
-Please don't be agitated if there are two competing pull requests in the same project, implementing the same feature, and yours is not the one "winning".
-It is not about winning, it is about understanding the things and trying to do the best.
+Please don't be agitated if there are two competing pull requests in the same project, implementing the same feature, and yours is not the one "winning."
+It is not about winning; it is about understanding the things and trying to do the best.

 ### On project's authorship

-* For already existing projects, the work continues in their GitHub repos, you are listed in "Authors" section after the very first non-trivial PR, and listed in it as close to top as your contribution allows (including "main author/maintainer"); I'll add you as a repo collaborator after the several PRs and established rhythm of collaboration, and never drop from collaborators after this (unless some serious misbehavior).
+* For already existing projects, the work continues in their GitHub repos, you are listed in "Authors" section after the very first non-trivial PR, and listed in it as close to top as your contribution allows (including "main author/maintainer").
+* I'll add you as a repo collaborator after the several PRs and an established rhythm of collaboration, and never drop from collaborators after this (unless some serious misbehavior).
 * For future project, I require them to be done in [molybdenum-99](https://github.com/molybdenum-99) GitHub organization; you'll be project's collaborator and listed as its primary author from the very beginning, I give credit as "initial idea and mentorship" (or whatever it would be in future);
-  * The exceptions are projects [labelled "site"](https://github.com/zverok/lmsa/issues?q=is%3Aopen+is%3Aissue+label%3Asite), they should go to separate GitHub orgs to have separate GitHub Pages sites;
+  * The exceptions are projects [labeled "site"](https://github.com/zverok/lmsa/issues?q=is%3Aopen+is%3Aissue+label%3Asite), they should go to separate GitHub orgs to have separate GitHub Pages sites;
 * My initial "idea ownership" and authority for projects evolution's "big picture" is preserved **forever** (but nobody can stop you from forking project and make a turn in its development on your own if our visions will seriously diverge).

 ### Notice on conflict of interests